Pablo Picasso said, “I am always doing things that I don't know how to do, that's how I get to do them.”

 Do I need special equipment?

 The first session of the term is a taster session.
 You do not need any equipment at all – the aim of this first session is to introduce you to the materials, and give you the details you need for you to buy your own.

 Meet your tutor

-Brenda Holtam is Head of Visual Arts at Hampton Court House and a portrait artist by training.
-She has been keeping sketchbooks as long as she can remember, using them to practise techniques, experiment with colour combinations and capture ideas.
+Brenda Holtam teaches art at Hampton Court House and is a portrait artist by training.
+She has been keeping sketchbooks as long as she can remember, using them to practise techniques and capture ideas.
 She has been teaching since 1989 and especially loves helping complete beginners to get into drawing and painting.
 Brenda studied painting at Falmouth School of Art and the Royal Academy Schools.
 She is an elected member of the Royal Watercolour Society.

 How to book